LuisDiazR-Dev/Demo-PosgreSQL-Sequelize/README.md

 # Demo-PosgreSQL-Sequelize

-A backend exercise where you create a server and a database, communicating them and achieving a complete CRUD.
-For frontend requests use insomnia
+A backend exercise where I created a server and database, communicating them and completing a CRUD.

+I used for:
+Frontend Requests: Insomnia
+server: Express
+DBMS: PostgreSQL
+ORM: Sequelize